My Ancestral Chart

 Beatrice was an executive secretary for 18 years with the Mutual Benefit Life Insurance Company in Newark, before retiring in 1967.

-Around 1974, the couple moved to 19 Sterling Place in Leisuretowne, a retirement community in Vincentown, located in the Pine Barrens of southern NJ.
+Around 1974, Beatrice and George moved to 19 Sterling Place in Leisuretowne, a retirement community in Vincentown, located in the Pine Barrens of southern NJ.
 George Sr. died there on March 13, 1978.
 Beatrice died there on August 9, 1986, when she was 83 years old.
 She and George are buried together at the Beverly National Cemetery in Beverly, NJ.
-When George Jr. died on February 9, 2005, he, too, was buried at the Beverly National Cemetery.
+When George Jr. died on February 9, 2005 in Pocono Pines, he, too, was buried at the Beverly National Cemetery.

 Margaret and John were living at 115 22nd Street in Irvington when their second child, a son named John A. Zenglein, Jr., was born April 10, 1904, but he tragically lived for only 30 minutes before dying of a cerebral hemorrhage.